brunolhc/Iris_mapping/README.md

 <img src="https://github.com/user-attachments/assets/a4cd24c6-c84f-4517-8d0b-d4419ad43f70" height="250" />
 </p>

-Many things can influence the results of the "Iris Color Mapping" task, suck as lighting, shadows, reflactions, near closed eyes, among others.
-The module aims to give the exact color of each pixel of the botom half of the iris, at the end computes the percentage of color found, whichs leads to intereting results of iris with many colors, as it is shown in the image below.
+Many things can influence the results of the "Iris Color Mapping" task, suck as lighting, shadows, reflections, near closed eyes, among others.
+The module aims to give the exact color of each pixel of the bottom half of the iris, at the end computes the percentage of color found, which leads to interesting results of iris with many colors, as it is shown in the image below.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/8bc32135-4731-493d-96a3-fef55ebd12e7" height="450" />